-- 1. Petitions to initiate the adoption, amendment or repeal of a regulation must be presented in writing in a letter addressed to the Director at least 90 days before a regularly scheduled meeting of the Commission. - 2.
-Petitions to protest the adoption, amendment or repeal of a regulation must be presented in writing in a letter addressed to the Director at least 20 days before a regularly scheduled meeting of the Commission. - 3.
-Such a petition must contain or be accompanied by relevant data, views and arguments.
+1. Petitions to initiate the adoption, amendment or repeal of a regulation must be presented in writing in a letter addressed to the Administrator at least 120 days before a regularly scheduled meeting of the Commission.

+2. Petitions to protest the adoption, amendment or repeal of a regulation must be presented in writing in a letter addressed to the Administrator at least 20 days before a regularly scheduled meeting of the Commission.

+3. Such a petition must contain or be accompanied by relevant data, views and arguments.
 If a petition is for a new regulation or an amendment to an existing regulation, the petitioner shall also submit the proposed language.

 [Personnel Div., Rule XVII § C subsecs.
 1 & 2 + Rule XVII § D subsec.
 1, eff.
-8-11-73]-(NAC A by Dep't of Personnel, 10-26-84; 8-14-90)
+8-11-73]- (NAC A by Dep't of Personnel, 10-26-84; 8-14-90; A by Personnel Comm'n by R203-07, 4-17-2008)

 NAC 284.834 Action on petitions to initiate adoption, amendment or repeal.
-(NRS 284.065) When a petition is submitted to initiate the adoption, amendment or repeal of a regulation pursuant to NAC 284.830, the Department of Personnel will, within 30 days, either deny the petition in writing, stating its reasons, or initiate procedures for the adoption, amendment or repeal of a regulation pursuant to NRS 233B.060.
+(NRS 284.065) When a petition is submitted to initiate the adoption, amendment or repeal of a regulation pursuant to NAC 284.830, the Division of Human Resource Management will, within 30 days, either deny the petition in writing, stating its reasons, or initiate procedures for the adoption, amendment or repeal of a regulation pursuant to NRS 233B.060.
 An oral hearing will be granted to any interested person who will be directly affected by the proposed regulation.